-Did you know June is National Homeownership Month?
-It’s a time to celebrate the positive impact that owning a home has on families, neighborhoods, and communities.
-Home sweet home has many different meanings for people, but many will agree that it’s a place where they establish roots.
-Depending on what side of the fence you’re on – whether buying or selling a home – it pays to be prepared in the current housing market.
+June is National Homeownership Month – a time to celebrate the positive impact that owning a home has on families, neighborhoods, and communities.
+Home sweet home means many different things for people, but many will agree that it’s a place where they establish roots.
+Depending on what side of the fence you’re on – buying or selling a home – it’s important to be prepared in the current housing market.

 Housing Market Forecast

 Today’s housing market is a culmination of unique circumstances.
-As companies have adopted work-at-home policies, people have realized they have more flexibility to search for housing further from their location of employment and many have moved to more suburban and rural regions.
-The COVID-related exodus from highly populated urban areas combined with a high demand/low housing inventory and continuing low mortgage rates have contributed to bidding wars, cash offers, and a fiercely competitive market for buyers.
+As companies have adopted work-from-home policies, people have realized they have more flexibility to search for housing further from their location of employment and many have moved to more suburban and rural areas.
+The COVID-related exodus from highly populated urban areas combined with a high demand/low housing inventory and ever-changing mortgage rates have contributed to bidding wars, cash offers, and a fiercely competitive market for buyers.
 Medium and entry-level homes, if you can find them, are commonly selling for more than the asking price.

 First, you’ll want to get all of your financial ducks in a row.
 Homes are selling quickly, so you’ll need to be prepared to make an offer.
 Here are several proactive steps you can take.